Code-Institute-Submissions/outerzone/README.md

 * Comments - add comments to show code borrowed from elsewhere
 * Mini Checkout - amend layout
 * Change navbar font to white, whilst still being able to see burger.
+* Why is there overflow on smaller screens?
+* Where do I store JSON if data needs to be accessed in multiple apps?
+* Login - add styling for anchors
+* Buttons - why is btn writing white?

 # Project Requirements
 ## Main Technologies